 Mmmm, wine.
 Mmmm, chocolate.
-What can possibly go wrong??
+Put them together and what can possibly go wrong?
 Well, according to conventional wisdom, quite a lot.
 The sweetness so overwhelms the palate that any wine tastes bitter by comparison; and the wine in turn dulls the palate to the sweetness of the chocolate and makes it taste vaguely greasy.
-So chocolate is usually not seen as the ideal partner for wines!!
-But this month for Wine Blogging Wednesday, Clotilde begged to differ and challenged us to find a wine that matches well with chocolate.
+So for obvious chocolate is usually not seen as the ideal partner for wines But this month for Wine Blogging Wednesday, Clotilde begged to differ and challenged us to find a wine that matches well with chocolate.

 As usual, I was pressed for time (hence the fact that this post is too late to even feature in the round-up!!
 I’m such a saddo.) and didn’t get to go shopping for some excellent chocolate as I’d planned.
 But fortunately Johanna brought me two exotic-looking bars when she came to lunch recently, so I had a choice of Zotter ginger or “hot chick” chocolate.
 You must check out the Zotter website.
 If I though my two flavours were interesting (especially the Hot Chick one, the principal flavour of which turned out to be egg-flip rather than drumsticks and suchlike!), that was only because I hadn’t visited their site yet.
 Pineapple and paprika.
 Hempseed and mocha.
 Coffee plums with caramelized bacon.
 Crocus saffron.
 Crushed pepper with mint oil.
 And even one called Puss Puss (grapes and almonds in milk chocolate) which is said to be the suitable chocolate for wine!
 If only I’d known…